 Massachusetts Child Support Guidelines

 In this article, a Massachusetts child support attorney explains the Massachusetts child support guidelines.
 If you are a father paying child support in Massachusetts, it is a good idea to get in touch with a Massachusetts child support lawyer to ensure that you understand what is expected of you and so that you do not get stuck paying more than you can afford.
+If you want to learn more about divorce issues in Massachusetts, check out our Massachusetts Resources Page.

-What is child support in Massachusetts?
+What Is Child Support in Massachusetts?

 Massachusetts child support is money that one parent pays to the other parent.
 It is meant to be used for basic needs such as shelter, food, clothing, and insured health expenses.